 Don’t expect perfection

-Establish a foundation of support for you and your student
+Establish a foundation of support for you and your exchange student

 While they are in the United States, you are your student’s family.
 Still, it’s important to remember that they also have a family back home.
 Make sure that your student has a way to regularly contact them — be it through email, phone calls, or even good, old-fashioned postcards.
 Involving your student in your family’s daily activities will do wonders for establishing a foundation for success.
 You, too, will probably benefit from talking to someone who understands the situation you’re in.
 You can always reach out to the ISE host family community to get to know other host families.
 The more support your student and you have, the better!